buhund/idatt2502-assignment_09-ml_project/README.md

 cd idatt2502-assignment_09-ml_project
 ```

-Then navigate to a algorithm subdirectory
+Then navigate to an algorithm subdirectory

 ```
 mario_ddqn